Pamblam/protodate/README.md

 [Check out the benchmarks](https://jsperf.com/protodate-v-moment-js/1).

-Also, if you happened to be a PHP developer, you're in luck because Protodate uses the same [date formatting](#formatting-characters) as PHP's native `date` function.
+Also, if you happened to be a PHP developer, you're in luck because ProtoDate uses the same [date formatting](#formatting-characters) as PHP's native `date` function.

 ## Choose Your File

-Protodate has 6 different versions so you only have to download what you need.
+ProtoDate has 6 different versions so you only have to download what you need.

  - [protodate.min.js](https://github.com/Pamblam/protodate/blob/master/protodate.min.js)
  - [protodate.js](https://github.com/Pamblam/protodate/blob/master/protodate.js)